 Preheat your oven to 350°F.

 Make your lamb sauce: Add a touch of oil to a large skillet and cook onions and celery over medium high heat until soft and translucent.
 Add the red pepper and stir.
 Add the lamb and cook, breaking into pieces and cooking until deeply browned.
-If there’s an excessive amount of fat rendered out, remove from the pan before adding in the peas, red pepper flakes and chicken broth.
+If there’s an excessive amount of fat rendered out, remove from the pan before adding in the peas and chicken broth.
 Simmer over low heat until stock is slightly reduced, about 5 minutes.
 Season with salt and pepper to taste, remove from the heat and set aside.

 Make your cheese sauce: Over medium heat, melt the butter.
 Add the flour and stir constantly over medium heat for about three minutes, until smooth.
 Pour in half of the milk in a thin stream while whisking.
 When smooth, add the rest of the milk.
 Keep on medium heat and stir for about 10 minutes, until the sauce thickens.
 Stir in the cheeses and season with salt and pepper to taste.

-Assemble your lasagna: In an oven-proof casserole dish (I used a 13 x 11 inch), spread out a generous amount of the lamb mixture, top with a layer of no-bake lasagaa noodles (break the noodles to fit if needed), then cheese sauce.
+Assemble your lasagna: In an oven-proof casserole dish (I used a 13 x 11 inch), spread out a generous amount of the lamb mixture, top with a layer of no-bake lasagna noodles (break the noodles to fit if needed), then cheese sauce.
 Sprinkle with flat leaf parsley, mint, arugula and lemon zest.
 Repeat until you have used up all of the noodles, sauce and cheese, ending with a cheese layer.
 Sprinkle on a bit of parmesan and bake, covered tightly with tinfoil for 40 minutes, then uncovered at 375°F for 15 minutes.
 Let stand for 5-10 minutes and enjoy!

 Note: You can certainly use regular lasagna noodles.
 Make sure to skip out on adding the broth to the lamb filling and bake the lasagna uncovered at 375°F for 30 minutes or until cheese is browned and crispy.